1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 - Multiple advanced features to keep every tech junkie happy

-- Can be configured with the cloud
+- It can be configured with the cloud

 - Excellent wireless performance